 I can offer you either Long-term Counselling or Short-term Counselling.
 The way that we work together will be tailored to your individual needs.

-The appointment times I can offer you are varied and include some late afternoon, evening and weekend appointments.
+I offer a range of appointment times throughout the week, including some late afternoon, evening and weekend appointments.

-I offer your first introductory session FREE of charge to enable us to meet and decide if this is an appropriate service for you.
+I offer your first introductory session FREE of charge to enable you to meet me and together we can decide if this is an appropriate service for you.

-I am pleased to also be able to offer you discounted session fees if you are currently a student, and to offer you some concessions if you are a keyworker.
+I am also pleased to offer you discounted session fees if you are currently a student, and to offer you some concessions if you are a keyworker.

 I offer Special Counselling for: